YasinII/Al-Quran/TOS.md

 c.
 Attempting to disrupt or interfere with the proper functioning of the Bot.

-**5. Changes to the Terms**
+5. **Changes to the Terms**

 We reserve the right to modify or replace these Terms at any time.
-If a revision is material, we will provide notice through Discord or other means, and the new terms will take effect immediately.
+If a revision is material, we may provide notice through Discord or other means, and the new terms will take effect immediately.
+All Users are responsible for frequently checking the Bot for Updates.

-**6. Termination**
+6. **Termination**

 We may terminate or suspend access to the Bot immediately, without prior notice or liability, for any reason whatsoever, including without limitation if you breach the Terms.

-**7. Contact Us**
+7. **Contact Us**

-If you have any questions about these Terms, please contact us at the following E-Mail: "yasink06@mail.com.tr".
+If you have any questions about these Terms, please contact us at the following E-Mail: "yasinkprivate@mail.com.tr".

-By using the Bot, you signify your acceptance of these Terms.
-If you do not agree to these Terms, please refrain from using our Bot.
+**By using the Bot, you signify your acceptance of these Terms.
+If you do not agree to these Terms, you shall not use our Bot.**